-Table 10 presents the equipment that will be used to minimise dust generation at the CGM.
+Table 10 presents the equipment that will be used to minimise dust generation at the CGO.

-Equipment Type Typical Control Area

-Water (or Dust Suppressant) Trucks Haul roads and exposed trafficked surfaces and all exposed areas.

-Water Sprays Ore crusher, product conveyors and conveyor feed points on stockpiles.
+Equipment Type Typical Control Area Water (or Dust Suppressant) trucks Haul roads and exposed trafficked surfaces and all exposed areas.
+Water sprays Ore crushers, product conveyors and conveyor feed points on stockpiles.
 Dust Collection Systems Drill rigs.

-Hoods/Covers Coarse ore stockpile.